NeptuneMagicSauce/CatPi/README.md

 - rename Event and Event and Events

-- bug: if dispense and eat are on different days they are not associated

 - validate gzip on Pi: how long does it take? for i in ~/.local/share/CatPi/logs/*txt ; do basename $i; time gzip -c $i > ~/tmp/tmp.gz; done if it is slow, do it in a background thread and signal end with timer